snotskie/ttrpg/md/index.md

 This TTRPG system is accessibility-first, designed and tested with blind and low vision players in mind.
 It uses narrative and tactile cues instead of complex sheets and board states.
 The online version of this book (<https://snotskie.com/ttrpg/>) will automatically load in light or dark mode to match your operating system preferences, while the print and PDF versions use a large font.

-Finally, I wanted this system to be flexible so that you could continue to play TTRPG games with it for any imaginable story you may want to tell.
-The first step you'll do with your table is choose a story genre, and this affects a small number of rules to change the "feel" of the game in large ways.
+Finally, I wanted this system to be flexible so that you could continue to play games with it for any imaginable story you may want to tell.
+The first step you'll do with your table is choose a story genre, and this affects a small number of rules to change the "feel" of the game in big ways.

 Anything is possible.
 Failure is possible.
 But so too are great things.
 Building this system helped pull me out of a deep depression and stay connected with my friends and the kind of work I love to do.
 I hope you can take the rules that follow and run with them.
 I hope playing this game brings you joy and that you can tell some fun stories.

 ### At a Glance
 <!-- _class: intro -->

-**Genre:** Tables can adjust the tone of this game for different genres with the Setting, optional Stats, and Endeavors types.
+**Genre:** Tables can adjust the tone of this game for different genres with the Atmosphere, optional Stats, and Endeavors types.

 **Dice:** For Stats, this game uses a dice array, from d2 to d10.
 It also uses a d6 pool for resources called "Blessings."
 Dice "bump": 1s are rerolled, which feels like wiping the sweat from your brow and cutting the right wire.
 A special Stat, History, is unique to each character's Backstory.